jannis-kiriasis/insured/README.md

     ![Question pages](./README-files/question-pages.png)

 7.	**Results page**
     Based on the answers provided, the results page tells users what life cover they may need.
 It uses logic to determine what content to show.
 If users answer yes to at least 1 question, the 'calculate your life insurance need' button will be shown.
 It brings users to the next step: calculate the cover amount they need.
-If all the users answers have a negative outcome, only the button to restart is shown.
+If all the user's answers have a negative outcome, only the button to restart is shown.

     ![Results page](./README-files/results.png)

 ### Life cover calculator features - life-insurance-calculator.html

 8.	**Calculator**
     A simple calculator to help users figure out how much life insurance they need.
 There are only 2 input fields: salary and years of cover needed.
-The calculation is a simple moltiplication.
+The calculation is a simple multiplication.
 Input fields are validated with HTML and JS rules.

     If the input fields aren't blank and differ from 0, an 'apply now for this cover' button is shown together with a 'recalculate' button.

-    Users inputs are saved in session storage.
+    Users' inputs are saved in session storage.

     ![Calculator](./README-files/calculator.png)